 The Bank aims to hold sufficient capital to meet the minimum regulatory requirements at all times.
-The Bank's capital management strategy is two fold:
+The Bank's capital management strategy is twofold:

-- To satisfy the Basel III Regulatory Capital requirements set out by RBI in the Master Circular and - To minimise the possibility of the Bank's capital falling below the minimum regulatory requirement by maintaining a capital buffer (in excess of the Basel III minimum requirements) sufficient to cover Pillar 2 risks and the capital impact of a moderate (1 in 7 years) or a severe (1 in 25 years) stress scenario over a 1 year horizon.
+To satisfy the Basel III Regulatory Capital requirements set out by RBI in the Master Circular and

+• To minimise the possibility of the Bank's capital falling below the minimum regulatory requirement by maintaining a capital buffer (in excess of the Basel III minimum requirements) sufficient to cover Pillar 2 risks and the capital impact of a severe (1 in 25 years) stress scenario.